averykhoo/ngram-movers-distance/README.md

 *   prefix lookup
     *   look for all strings that are approximately prefixed
     *   like existing index but not normalized and ignoring unmatched ngrams from target
+*   bag of words
+    *   use WMD with NMD word distances
+    *   may require proper EMD implementation?